kshitij96/SQL/README.md

 ## Business Problem:
-Identify the KPIs and perform analysis on customer complaint data of quarter 2 to unveil significant insights.
+Identify the KPIs and analyse the customer complaint data of quarter 2 to unveil significant insights.

 ## Tool Used: